mahouboy23/IB-notes/Computer science exploration.md

 `// server.js  const boundariesRoutes = require('./routes/boundariesRoute'); // ... other requires  // Use boundariesRoutes for any requests to /api/boundaries app.use('/api', boundariesRoutes);  // ... rest of the server.js code`

 ## Frontend Modifications
+*Note*: Even if you don't give the code develop this part by outlying all the logic and ways we are gonna implement it in the frontend.
+EXPLAIN and details the different techniques, ways and logic to implement all the features.
+TELL me exactly how you are gonna do and implement everything
 ## 1. Update the grade input form

 The form for inputting grades should allow teachers to specify the grade and the total value over which the grade is calculated (e.g., 5/10).